timsnadden/You-Dont-Know-JS/get-started/foreword.md

 The first time I saw a tweet advertising the crowdfunding campaign for the original book series *You Don't Know JS*, I thought to myself that whoever the hell this Kyle Simpson is can get bent.
 Of course I know JavaScript!
 At the time I had been working in JavaScript for many years with some of tech's biggest names, so I felt justified in looking down my nose at this sweeping claim.

 Once the funding for the book completed, I observed that a lot of people were really excited to read this book series and I decided to go ahead and give it a shot—you know, just to show everyone that I *do know* JavaScript.
-Once I dug in and poured over the texts, I experienced a profound mix of learning, surprise, and even a little anger.
+Once I dug in and pored over the texts, I experienced a profound mix of learning, surprise, and even a little anger.
 Kyle has a knack for saying something that challenges my world view and making me think about it until I realize what he said was actually true (I'll never admit this to him though!).

 So it turned out I didn't know JavaScript.
 I didn't know why I had adopted certain patterns; I didn't know why JavaScript behaves the way it does in certain situations, and I didn't know much of the nuance of the languages that I assumed I did.
 Many were things I didn't know I didn't know, and I was worse off as a developer for it.